tinuzz/wp-plugin-trackserver/readme.txt

 == Frequently Asked Questions ==

+= What is a Trackserver user profile? (since v1.9) =

+Before v1.9, all of Trackserver's settings were stored in a single, global place in WordPress, meaning they were shared among all users in the same WordPress install.
+This was also the case for the OsmAnd access key that allows OsmAnd users to use Trackserver for live tracking.
+Since Trackserver tries to be multi-user, things like access keys do not belong in the global configuration.

+In version 1.9, user profile settings were introduced as a place for per-user settings, like access keys.
+There is a separate page in the WordPress admin for the Trackserver profile (called 'Your profile' in English), that is accessible by all users that have the right (capability) to use Trackerver.

+= What changed for TrackMe authentication 1.9? =

+TrackMe, like OsmAnd, uses HTTP GET requests for communication with Trackserver.
+This means that all data from the app, including your password, becomes part of the URL.
+Because URLs are not generally considered secret, and may be logged in access logs and what not, this is quite insecure, even with HTTPS.

+For OsmAnd, that has no built-in authentication, Trackserver has used an access key instead of your WordPress password from the very beginning.
+For TrackMe, this was implemented in v1.9.
+So from version 1.9 onward, every WordPress user that is allowed to use Trackserver has its own separate access keys for TrackMe and OsmAnd, settable in the Trackme user profile.

+If you have been using Trackserver with TrackMe before v1.9, you should now set the password in TrackMe to the access key, instead of your WordPress password.
+Like your password, you should keep your access keys to yourself, but the idea is that the security impact of such a key is low, compared to your WordPress password, and that you can (and should!) change the keys regularly.

 = What is this 'slug' you are talking about? =

 Slugs in WordPress are short descriptions of posts and pages, to be used in